-We have a pragmatic approach to security and compliance on AWS that is at a high level is very is simple to understand.
-We begin by provisioning all the AWS security-oriented products that enable continuous checks for compliance such as SecurityHub, AWS Config, GaurdDuty, Inspector, Macie, IAM Access Analyzer, AWS Firewall Manager.
+We have a pragmatic approach to security and compliance on AWS that is at a high level very simple to understand.
+We begin by provisioning all the AWS security-oriented products that enable continuous checks for compliance such as SecurityHub, AWS Config, GuardDuty, Inspector, Macie, IAM Access Analyzer, AWS Firewall Manager.
 Then deploy the requisite conformance packs and guardrails to ensure you're services are running securely.

 The most common benchmarks for compliance we come across are SOC2 Type II, HIPAA and PCI/DSS.
-In order to achieve compliance with these standards, we work with you to identify the corresponding technical benchmarks that will help us meet the requirements.
-For example, leveraging the AWS Well-Architected Conformance Pack together with the CIS Foundations will usually get us most of the way there.
+To comply with these standards, we work with you to identify the corresponding technical benchmarks to help us meet the requirements.
+For example, leveraging the AWS Well-Architected Conformance Pack and the CIS Foundations will usually get us most of the way there.

 With SecurityHub in place, we work with your team to remediate all the findings until you reach a score of 100% compliance.
 Then we work with you to satisfy the auditors by deploying Audit Manager for evidence collection and producing all architectural diagrams required.
 At this time, we can only help with the infrastructure-related areas of compliance—essentially anything that can be done with Terraform on AWS.

 Our reference architecture includes native terraform support for the following related services.